phodge/vim-project-config/README.md

 TODO: PC017: document what the handlers are

-    " project.vim - My cool project
-    fun! projectconfig.projectLoad(projectstate)
-        " executed once when a buffer for the project is first opened.
-Store per-project state in " a:projectstate
-    endfun

-    fun! projectconfig.projectUnload(projectstate)
-        " executed once when the last buffer for a project is unloaded. endfun

     " XXX: I need to do some experimentation to see which autocmd is right for this thing

     fun! projectconfig.projectBufLoad(projectstate, bufnr)